tara-khoo/example-sql-social-media-db/README.md

 ## Tables

-Code is in `create_table.sql` There are a total of 6 tables:
+Code is in `create_table.sql`.
+There are a total of 6 tables:

 - `Accounts`: user sign-up information
 - `Engagements`: interactions with a post by users